billpsomas/simpool/README.md

 </div>

 > :loudspeaker: **NOTE: Considering integrating SimPool into your workflow?**
-> Use SimPool when you need high quality attention maps, delineating object boundaries.%
+> Use SimPool when you need high quality attention maps, delineating object boundaries.
 > Use SimPool as an alternative pooling mechanism.
 It's super easy to try!

 ## Integration